Another goodbye. How appropriate. Who knew, after writing my last blog, that I would have yet one more goodbye to say? And a biggie, at that . . .

 If we want something, then we aren’t truly content with what we have.

 Sometimes those things are true.
-But who says we can’t also live with diametrically opposing feelings?
+But who says we can’t also live with diametrically opposed feelings?

 Somehow we’ve bought into the idea that two conflicting experiences cannot cohabitate.